 If a leak occurs during the busiest time of year for the business – for example, January through April for a CPA firm – the owner may decide to delay replacement by making the most essential repairs now and scheduling a full replacement at a time that causes the least amount of business disruption.

 Don’t rule out other options when it comes to addressing a damaged roof.
 When a commercial or industrial roof needs more than a repair but the insulation is still in good shape, the most effective solution may be a recover.
 This usually works best when the roof has only one membrane, and that membrane has reached its life expectancy.
 In that case, you can easily apply another roof system on top.
 A recover is less costly and less disruptive than a full replacement and new, extended warranties may be available.

 When the commercial building owner simply wants to extend the life of the building roof, a cost-effective coating might make sense.
 In addition to extending the life of the roof, you will get leak protection and better heat protection that results in a more comfortable temperature inside the building.
 One additional benefit is that the building owner could potentially receive tax relief for the first year of the coating.

-With many options to consider, you want to work with a qualified, experienced and innovative roofer that will walk you through each of these options.
+With many options to consider, you want to work with a qualified, experienced and innovative commercial roofing contractor that will walk you through each of these options.
 No two roofs are alike, so make sure you are not getting a one-solution-meets-all quote.

-To find out more about selecting a commercial roofer in Cleveland, Ohio, simply fill out the form on this page and a member of our team will be in touch.
+To find out more about selecting a commercial or industrial roofing contractor in Cleveland, Ohio, simply fill out the form on this page and a member of our team will be in touch.
 Or, you may call us at 440.946.2233.